-Although the structure of a virtual internship may be different than that of traditional internships, the application process is usually pretty similar.
-First you will probably be asked to send in a resume, cover letter, and perhaps some supporting materials as well as writing samples, and secondly, a face-to-face or phone interview will usually to be completed.
+Although the structure of a virtual internship may be different than that of a traditional internship, the application process is usually pretty similar.
+First you will probably be asked to send in a resume and cover letter and perhaps some supporting materials, such as writing samples.
+If the manager likes what they see, you will be interviewed by phone.

-- What tasks that will be required from each intern and what responsibilities involved?
+- What tasks will you be doing and what will your responsibilities be?

-- Will training or supervision be offered at the beginning or over the course of the internship and can I use this person as a reference once the internship is over?
+- Will training or supervision be offered only at the beginning or over the course of the internship?

 - How many hours per week are required for the internship?

 - Can you receive college credit for the internship?

 - Will you receive an evaluation or recommendation letter at the end of the internship?
 Will your supervisor be able to act as a work reference after the internship is over?

 - Could the internship lead to full-time employment at the company?

 There are positives and negatives about doing an internship remotely.
 Some of the advantages are: